 Read about how to establish a regular bedtime routine and healthy sleep tips for children.

 Medicine is not usually used to treat sleepwalking.
 However, medicines such as benzodiazepines or antidepressants are sometimes used if you sleepwalk often or there's a risk you could seriously injure yourself or others.
 These medicines can help you sleep and may reduce the frequency of sleepwalking episodes.

 It's important to keep the areas of your home where a person may sleepwalk free of breakable or potentially harmful objects and to remove any items they could trip over.
 It's also a good idea to keep windows and doors locked.

 If your child sleepwalks, do not let them sleep on the top bed of a bunk bed.
 You may want to fit safety gates at the top of the stairs.

-It's also important to let babysitters, relatives or friends who look after your child at night know that your child may sleepwalk and what they should do if it happens.
+It's also important to tell babysitters, relatives or friends who look after your child at night that your child may sleepwalk and what they should do if it happens.